avigold/parasys/README.md

 # Parasys

-`parasys` is a command-line tool designed to monitor and display system performance metrics such as CPU usage and memory consumption in real-time.
-Built with Python and utilizing the `psutil` library, it offers a lightweight, efficient solution for system administrators, developers, or any user who needs to monitor their system's resources.
+`parasys` is a command-line tool designed to monitor and display system performance metrics such as CPU usage and memory consumption in realtime.
+It offers a lightweight, efficient solution for system administrators, developers, or any user who needs to monitor his or her system's resources.

 ## Features